adilansary/adilansary/README.md

 - 👋 Hi, I’m @adilansary
-- 👀 I’m interested in ML
+- 👀 I’m interested in Software Testing.
-- 🌱 I’m currently learning everything.
 - 📫 How to reach me- adilansary777@gmail.com

 <!---